 The Self Assessment Phase of the accreditation process involves the agency examining its policies and procedures to determine if it is in compliance with the KACP standards.
 Any changes or modifications of standards are made during this assessment phase.
 Once compliance has been determined, the Kentucky Association of Chiefs of Police Professional Standards Committee selects the members of the on site assessment team.
 An on site inspection for compliance to the standards is then conducted by the assessment team.

 The Lakeside Park-Crestview Hills Police Department has fulfilled the Standards of Accreditation and was recognized as an Accredited agency in April 2002.
-In July of 2012, the department once again successfully completed the Re-Accreditation process and has received certification for another five years.
+In 2017, the department once again successfully completed the Re-Accreditation process and has received certification for another five years.